breuner/elbencho/README.md

 ### Finally, the actual Build...

-`make help` will show you all build, install and rpm/deb package build options.
+`make help` will show you all build, install and rpm/deb packaging options.

 This is the standard build command:

 ```sh
 make -j8  # "-j8" for 8 parallel build threads